corvy/ha-addons/gpsd2mqtt/README.md

 This is a [gpsd — a GPS service daemon](https://gpsd.gitlab.io/gpsd/) to MQTT Home Assistant Addon.

-This addon will run GPSD and serve the data to MQTT and show a device tracker device (device_tracker.gpsd_location).
+This addon will run gpsd and serve the data to MQTT and show a device tracker device (device_tracker.gpsd_location).
 The addon uses Mosquitto MQTT but can also be configued to another broker if wanted.
+The idea is to update the home zone in Home Assistant with the actual position from gpsd, in order to run automations based on actual position.

 Remember to install Mosquitto or another broker before setting up this addon.